Language: EN

 setMode("dark"); // Output: Selected mode: dark

-TypeScript allows using function types as parameters, which enables passing functions as arguments to other functions.
+TypeScript allows the use of function types as parameters, which allows passing functions as arguments to other functions.

 function executeOperation(a: number, b: number, operation: (x: number, y: number) => number): number {